vasqueza91/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, define end to end testing.

-End to end testing is a process that tests an entire software product from beginning to end to ensure the application flow behaces as expected.
+End to end testing is a process that tests an entire software product from beginning to end to ensure the application flow behaces as expected..

 ## Instructions